getsentry/sentry-docs/src/collections/_documentation/performance-monitoring/configuration/javascript.md

       },
     }),
   ],
-  tracesSampleRate: 0.25, // Be sure to adjust this to your needs });
+  tracesSampleRate: 0.25, // Be sure to lower this in production });
 ```